TheLittleNestPlayschool/TheLittleNest/docs/26-character-bible.md

 Hope.

+Belonging.

 ---

 # Character Hierarchy

 The child is always the hero.

-Parents are the audience.
+Parents experience the story.

 Teachers create the moments.

+Tita Mayumi guides.

+Pico learns.

-Characters help tell the story.
+The characters help tell the story.

 The characters should never become more important than the child whose story is being told.